Rudy Giuliani ordered to pay nearly $150 million to two Georgia election workers he defamed - KTVZ

 (CNN) — A Washington, DC, jury has ordered Rudy Giuliani to pay nearly $150 million to two Georgia election workers for the harm caused by defamatory statements he made about them following the 2020 election.

 Ruby Freeman was awarded $16,171,000 for defamation and $20 million for emotional distress.
-Shaye Moss was awarded $16,998,000 for defamation and $20 million for emotional distress.
+Shaye Moss, Freeman’s daughter, was awarded $16,998,000 for defamation and $20 million for emotional distress.
 The jury also awarded $75 million in punitive damages to both plaintiffs.

-Rudy Giuliani, the former New York mayor and onetime attorney to Donald Trump, watched intently as the verdict was read, using a stylus on a touch screen device, apparently taking down notes on the figures he’d been ordered to pay.
+Giuliani watched intently as the verdict was read, using a stylus on a touch-screen device, apparently taking down notes on the figures he’d been ordered to pay.
+After leaving the courtroom, the former New York mayor and onetime attorney to former President Donald Trump vowed to appeal.

 After the proceedings ended, Freeman and Moss hugged each other tightly and then every member of their legal team.
-A feeling of jubilation among the plaintiffs in the courtroom after Giuliani left, Freeman looked especially relieved after the jury forewoman read the numbers, spinning around slightly in her chair and closing her eyes briefly.
+There was a feeling of jubilation among the plaintiffs in the courtroom after Giuliani left, and Freeman looked especially relieved after the jury forewoman read the numbers, spinning around slightly in her chair and closing her eyes briefly.

+“Today is a good day.
+A jury stood witness to what Rudy Giuliani did to me and my daughter and held him accountable, and for that I’m thankful.
+Today is not the end of the road.
+We still have work to do,” Freeman said outside the courthouse Friday.

+Moss told reporters, “I spent 10 years as an election worker in Fulton County, Georgia.
+The lies Rudy Giuliani told about me and my mommy after the 2020 presidential election have changed our lives and the past few years has been devastating.”

 Giuliani was found liable this summer for defamation against Freeman and Moss after failing to respond to parts of their lawsuit.
 The mother and daughter claimed in their case that they have suffered emotional and reputational harm as well as having their safety put in danger after Giuliani singled them out when he made false claims of ballot tampering in Georgia.